 For those that are unable to come SE Asia and explore Angkor Wat, this article could be considered a mini-virtual-tour.
 Included is a video interview with a Cambodian Tour Guide telling us of stories of the past.
 Our tour guides explains what he believes happened in the past by reading and interpreting the relief art on the stone walls.

-Hire a Tour Guide at Angkor Wat
+Hire a Tour Guide as Your Angkor Wat Guide

 During a visit to the Angkor Temples there’s an opportunity hire a tour guide for a reasonable fee.
 The guides are available at the Angkor Wat entrance, and at some of the other temples as well.
 Tour guides will help explain the history of Angkor Wat and the Angkor Temples.
 Guides are also available through some of the guest homes and hotels.
 There are many things-to-see-at-Angkor-Wat, bas-relief art, statures, architecture, stone work, and all the different buildings.
 If you visit the temples, make sure you negotiate the price of the tour before you begin.